June 30, 2016

 PROSHRED Chicago uses state-of-the-art technology to completely obliterate your documents, records, hard drives and digital storage media.
 We can also provide certificates of destruction and camera footage to allow our clients to confirm beyond a doubt that their sensitive information has been completely destroyed.

-Don’t trust your document shredding needs to half measures like in-house shredding or inadequate document shredding companies.
+Don’t trust your Chicago document shredding needs to half measures like in-house shredding or inadequate document shredding companies.
 Only PROSHRED can provide the needed peace of mind to avoid the long-term financial and reputational consequences that identity theft can inflict.
 Get PROSHRED today!